 MP for Crawley

-Peter Lamb is the Labour (Co-op) MP for Crawley, elected in 2024.
-He serves on the Public Administration and Constitutional Affairs Committee and on the Courts (Remote Hearings) Bill committee.
+Peter Lamb is the Labour and Co-operative MP for Crawley, elected in 2024.
+He sits on the Public Administration and Constitutional Affairs Committee and is a member of the Courts (Remote Hearings) Bill committee.
+His voting record places him on the centre-left with a high level of party loyalty and occasional rebellions on high-profile bills.

 Generated 21 February 2026